 - have an infection and a low heart rate

-If a person’s heart rate is too low or is only low temporarily, treatment might not be necessary.
+If a person’s heart rate is too low or is only low temporarily, treatment

 If a person’s high heart rate is due to stress or exercise, taking steps to reduce these

 If the high heart rate is due to an underlying cause such as sepsis or hypoxia, treating this will also help regulate the heart rate.

 At home, a person can also try the Valsalva maneuver, which increases pressure in the chest and can lower the heart rate.
 The Valsalva maneuver involves a person holding their breath and bearing down.

 If these measures do not work and a person’s heart rate is consistently high, they should contact a doctor.

 The heart responds to the pressures the body faces, and it may change its rhythm according to the muscles’ demand for blood and oxygen.

 However, when heart rate changes appear to be random, are long-term, or occur with other symptoms, this may signal an underlying medical problem.

 Only a doctor can diagnose the issue and treat it accordingly.